 One of the best parts of where I currently live is, believe it or not, my gym.
 Not only is my gym state of the art, it also has the best childcare imaginable.
 For one, the rubber-floored colourful playroom is fully loaded with great toys and a play structure similar to what they have at McDonald’s.
 Secondly and most importantly, the childcare staff is amazing.
 The training they go through has to be excellent.
 What I love the most is the genuine care they show for the children there.
 They love my kids and, in turn, my kids really love them.
 They show such heart, affection, appropriate discipline, and care.
-As a result, I feel great leaving my two little ones with them, when normally I would feel tentative.
+As a result, I feel great leaving my two little ones with them.

 I finally had to ask, “What’s going on?”